bonigarcia/wdm-agent-example/README.md

 # WebDriverManager Agent Example [![][Logo]][GitHub Repository]

-This repository contains a Maven repository with examples to automate the [Selenium Webdriver] binaries management using [WebDriverManager] as **Agent**.
+This repository contains a Maven repository with examples to automate the [Selenium WebDriver] binaries management using [WebDriverManager] as **Agent**.
 This repository is open source, released under the terms of [Apache 2.0 License].

 ## Usage